DOUBLE Your Impact Before It’s Too Late!

 The bad news here is that you’re only hurting yourself.
 Nursing bitterness and holding a grudge is like trying to kill another person by drinking poison.
 If something doesn’t change soon, you will end up destroying yourself as well as your marriage.

 The good news is that it only takes one person to stop the cycle.
 In their book From Anger to Intimacy, Gary Smalley and Ted Cunningham argue that real intimacy can be reestablished in cases like yours if both parties are willing to take responsibility for their personal feelings and behavior.
-You can’t change your wife, but you can do something about your own reaction to her behavior.
+You can’t change your wife, but you can do something about your own reaction to her behavior with the goal to save your marriage.

 Your case strikes us as being particularly hopeful.
 Why do we say this?
 Because your wife has asked you to forgive her.
 She’s already taken a huge step in the direction of healing and reconciliation by humbling herself, admitting her faults and placing herself at your disposal.
 She’s made a difficult and courageous attempt to initiate positive dialogue.
 The least you can do is follow suit by making the effort to respond appropriately.
 After all, Jesus told us that when someone who has offended us comes and requests forgiveness, we are obligated to grant it – not just seven times, but seventy times seven (Matthew 18:21, 22).